DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ### Installing a Container Template.

-* I use a browser to login to Proxmox VE.
+* I use a browser to login to PVE.

 * On the left of the screen, under Server View, I go to `Datacenter > pve > local (pve)`.